-In the Electro\Coup project, the macroeconomic input-output (IO) model LEEM (Linked Energy-Economy Model) comprises the energy system from final energy demand to energy transformation and production.
+In the ELECTRO_COUP project, the macroeconomic input-output (IO) model LEEM (Linked Energy-Economy Model) comprises the energy system from final energy demand to energy transformation and production (see ELECTRO_COUP Working Paper 1 for a short documentation of the model).
 In order to have a more detailed view of drivers, barriers and possibilities for decarbonization, we linked the LEEM model with (i) the bottom-up Invert Model, focusing on energy services for space heating and hot water, and (ii) the bottom-up dataset from the NEMO model for private and freight transport in Austria.